martinbaillie/nixpkgs-firefox-darwin/README.md

 # nixpkgs-firefox-darwin

-The Nixpkgs repository has long struggled with broken `firefox`, `librewolf`, and `floorp` packages on Darwin.
+The Nixpkgs repository has long struggled with broken `firefox`, `librewolf`, ~and `floorp`~ packages on Darwin.
 Unfortunately, the `-bin` variants do not offer any support for Darwin.
-To address this issue, this overlay has been created, aiming to provide `-bin` packages for Firefox, Librewolf, and Floorp, generated directly from official builds.
+To address this issue, this overlay has been created, aiming to provide `-bin` packages for Firefox, Librewolf, ~and Floorp~, generated directly from official builds.

+## This fork

+Lazily leverages the great work done upstream but switches to the Scots lang so I can use it in my Flake.

 ## How to use it